davmac314/elf2efi/README.md

  * This requires binutils has been built with the appropriate support.
  * The EFI loads applications at any arbitrary address; it requires they be relocatable.
- * objcopy doesn't preserve relocations in executable images when copying from ELF to PE+.
+ * But, objcopy doesn't preserve relocations in executable images when copying from ELF to PE+.
 This means that the code must be position-independent, or must contain a stub which performs the ELF relocations (which are in sections that must be copied to the output).